 There are so many stories that can be told about Agnes.
 Legend tells it like this: When you have something that needs to be notarized between the hours of 11:59 pm on October 30 and 12:01 am on November 1, Agnes will appear, embossing seal in hand.
 Agnes has been seen in many places over many years, but nobody can ever tell you where she came from.
 As soon as the clock strikes 12:02am on November 1 she disappears into the night.
 Some say, as long as there has been a need for mobile notaries, there have been Agnes sightings.
 Today I am going to focus in on my favorite tale that comes straight out of Los Angeles.

 Ten years ago John and Gina Walters found themselves in a bit of a predicament.
 Gina’s father had passed away earlier in the year and he left everything, including his Hollywood Hills mansion, to his only daughter.
-Anyone who has ever dealt with trusts, wills and/or estates knows there is a lot of paper work to worry about.
-Well on October 31, 2005 the Walters thought their paperwork nightmares were over and they could finally move into Gina’s father’s estate with the help of Stouffville movers.
+Anyone who has ever dealt with trusts, wills and/or estates knows there is a lot of paperwork to worry about.
+Well on October 31, 2005, the Walters thought their paperwork nightmares were over and they could finally move into Gina’s father’s estate with the help of Stouffville movers.

-On their way to the mansion they got a call from one of their lawyers.
+On their way to the mansion, they got a call from one of their lawyers.
 Some documents had slipped through the cracks and they could not take possession of the home until everything was signed and notarized.
 Months of dealing with lawyers and confusing documents, not to mention the overwhelming grief of losing a loved one, had left John and Gina exhausted so they decided to get a hotel room for the night.
-Due to a last minute cancellation, they were able to book a room at their favorite Hollywood hotel—The Roosevelt with the help of our site.
+Due to the last minute cancellation, they were able to book a room at their favorite Hollywood hotel—The Roosevelt with the help of our site.